pouyaesm/kdd2018_air_pollution_prediction/README.md

 ## On-going jobs

-1. Add training examples for tensorflow
+1. Add a training example for time series to `examples/tensorflow`